SEBRH/catch-up-sb/README.md

 # CatchUpSb

+# Summary

+Catch News project, illustrating how to fetch and present news from a news service, with news source logo obtained from a third-party service.
+This proyect is developed with Angular Framework, Angular Material UI Libary. an with that other features that will benefit us.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.3.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Pre-requisites
+- Node.js
+- Angular CLI
+- News API key

+## Dependencies
+- Angular
+- Angular Material
+- NGX - Translate

 ## Code scaffolding